open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 4 - Planet and myPlanet Tutorial

 This step includes the [Planet Tutorial](vi-planetapps.md), which explains the features of the application.
+And also there is [myPlanet Tutorial](vi-myplanet.md), which explains about Android application.

 ## Step 5 - Keeping Fork Updated